Year B: Twenty-First Sunday in Ordinary Time

 Discussion Questions:

-2. There is always a healthy tension between faith, reason and understanding.
-In what areas of your spiritual journey have you moved from faith as a belief, to faith as understanding and knowing through personal experience?”
+- There is always a healthy tension between faith, reason and understanding.
+In what areas of your spiritual journey have you moved from faith as a belief, to faith as understanding and knowing through personal experience?

-Example: I was taught to believe that “we” as the Church, are the body of Christ.
-But it has been through my experience in men’s ministry small group discussions that I have come to know this to be true from personal experience.
-What is your experience?
+Example: I was taught to believe that “we” as the body of Christ, are the Church.
+But through my participation in men’s ministry small group discussions, I have come to experience and know this to be a reality.
+What are some of your experiences?

-3. Are there words from Jesus, or beliefs within our Catholic tradition that you struggle to understand or accept?
-How do you wrestle with these areas, to develop and move toward belief?
+- Are there words from Jesus, or beliefs within our Christian or Catholic tradition that you struggle to understand or accept?
+How do you wrestle with these areas, to move toward deeper trust and growth?
 Explain

 Biblical Context